 The Aquos S2 comes with a 5.5-inch display with a resolution of 1080 * 2010 pixels and a 17:9 ratio.
 Looks like it's actually a full HD (1080 * 1920) screen with an extra 90-pixel notification bar that's been split into two by the front camera.

-The display has the now ubiquitous 2.5D Corning Gorilla Glass protective technology ontop.
-It is capable of representing 135% of the sRGB gamut, and flaunts a screen brightness of 550 nit, which is fairly impressive.
+The display is capable of representing 135% of the sRGB gamut, and flaunts a screen brightness of 550 nit, which is fairly impressive.
+It also has the now ubiquitous 2.5D Corning Gorilla Glass protective technology ontop.